 Basically just grind your mushrooms into a powder and then add that powder to a mix of Jello.
 Be mindful of measurements and calculating your does.
 2 grams of dried shrooms plus 400 ml of water and 80 grams of Jello powder would be perfect for four .5 gram doses of shroom jello.

 If swallowing and chasing mushroom powder isn’t your thing you could purchase some empty gel caps online and make your own mushroom poppers.
 The bigger the gel cap the better as you’ll be able to fit more mushroom powder in them.
 Again use that spice or coffee grinder to power your shrooms.
 Then either fill your gel caps by hand or get one of those handy-dandy pill fillers.
-Both the gel caps and the plastic pill-fillers can be purchased online on sites like ebay and amazon for just a few bucks.
+You can find both the gel caps and the plastic pill-fillers online on sites like ebay and amazon for just a few bucks.
 If you’re into microdosing shrooms then gel caps are a really easy way to go because they’re already dosed.

 Chocolate shroom truffles